-Rosie is a sweet, rich and generous woman, especially when is comes to giving money.
-Daughters, Mildred and Edith, are worried that she will spend all their inheritance, so they plan to ...
+Rosie is a sweet, rich and generous woman, especially when is comes to giving away money.
+Daughters Mildred and Edith are worried that she will spend all their inheritance, so they plan to ...

-Rosie is a sweet, rich and generous woman, especially when is comes to giving money.
-Daughters, Mildred and Edith, are worried that she will spend all their inheritance, so they plan to have Rosie put away in a home and have her legally declared insane.
-When Daphne,(Rosie's devoted and caring grand-daughter), over hears their plan, she vows to help her grandmother win.
+Rosie is a sweet, rich and generous woman, especially when is comes to giving away money.
+Daughters Mildred and Edith are worried that she will spend all their inheritance, so they plan to have Rosie committed and declared legally insane.
+When Daphne, Rosie's devoted and caring granddaughter, overhears their plan, she vows to help her grandmother win.
 Written by

 The title song, "Rosie", was composer 'Harry Warren''s final song contribution to a produced movie.
 The melody is actually a rework of a song, "Me And My Baby," with original lyrics by Sammy Cahn, that was written for, but not used in, the Jerry Lewis film Rock-a-Bye Baby (1958).
 See more »

 9 of 11 people found this review helpful.

 Was this review helpful to you?